vppillai/h3Docs/apps/firmware_update/readme.md

 # Introdcution

 ATWINC1500/ATWINC3400 features an on-chip microcontroller and integrated SPI Flash memory for system firmware.
 The serial flash memory also stores the root certificate required for TLS/SSL connection and the gain table values used by transceiver.
-This application note explains in detail downloading procedure of firmware,certificate and gain values into WINC serial flash through different supported serial interfaces like SPI/UART.
+This document explains in detail downloading procedure of firmware, certificate and gain values into WINC serial flash through different supported serial interfaces like SPI/UART.
 This document also covers some useful troubleshooting tips for downloading failures.

+The document guide informtion:
+* Firmware update project:
+    * User can verify .bat file for required HostMCU in /src folder of "WINCXXXX_FIRMWARE_UPDATE_PROJECT" project.
+    * For supported HostMCU user can follow the instruction available in section [Firmware update project](#firmware-update-project)

+* Serial Bridge Application:
+    * When user could not find the required HostMCU support batch file in /src folder of "WINCXXXX_FIRMWARE_UPDATE_PROJECT" project.
+    * User can create the serial bridge application for the required HostMCU and add the generated elf into "WINCXXXX_FIRMWARE_UPDATE_PROJECT" project.
+    * User can follow the instruction available in section [Serial Bridge Application](#serial-bridge-application)

+* General Information on Firmware Update
+    * User can refer to this section for understanding how the binary tools can be used for building and programming the firmeare image.
+    * User can follow the instruction available in section [General Information on Firmware Update](#general-information-on-firmware-update)

+* Download Failure Troubleshooting
+    * When customer face issue while programming / updating the firmware, user can refer this section [Download Failure Troubleshooting](#download-failure-troubleshooting)

 # Firmware update project

-The ATWINC1500 and ATWINC3400 WiFi devices require firmware to be loaded into flash memorY.
-The ATWINC1500 and ATWINC3400 devices are preloaded with the firmware, however IT would be useful to update the latest firmware to take advantage of fixes and new features.
+The ATWINC1500 and ATWINC3400 WiFi devices require firmware to be loaded into flash memory.
+The ATWINC1500 and ATWINC3400 devices are preloaded with the firmware, however it would be useful to update the latest firmware to take advantage of fixes and new features.

 ## Hardware Setup

-* SAM D21 Xplained Pro Evaluation Kit (SAMD21 is used as a HostMCU).
+* SAM D21 Xplained Pro Evaluation Kit (ATSAMD21-XPRO)  - SAMD21 is used as a HostMCU
-* ATWINC1500/ATWINC3400 - Wi-Fi SPI slave device connected to SAMD21 HostMCU device.
+* ATWINC1500 / WINC3400 Xplained PRO Evaluation Kit (ATWINC1500-XPRO / ATWINC3400-XPRO) - Wi-Fi SPI slave device connected to SAMD21 HostMCU device
-* The WINC device is attached to EXT1 of the SAMD21 Xplained Pro kit.
+* The ATWINC1500 / ATWINC3400 device is attached to EXT1 of the SAMD21 Xplained Pro kit.
-* Plug a micro USB cable from Windows computer to the debug USB port of the SAMD21 Xplained Pro kit.
+* Plug a micro USB cable from Windows computer to the debug USB port of the SAM D21 Xplained Pro Evaluation kit.

 ![MHC](images/hardware_setup.png)